badlydrawnrob/elm-playground/how-to-elm/WriteArticles.md

 Code should be simple to write and read.
 It's going to be read later; write for your stupid future self.

+## General Elm questions

+1. When to use a `Result` and when to use a `Maybe`?
+2. Is it better to not rely on general solutions? (problems are specific)

 ## Simplify the problem

 > Use the Tesla method to simplify the scope and processes